Teaching Continuity Guide

 Mini-Lecture Recording Sessions

-For those faculty who might like assistance recording a mini-lecture for an upcoming remote class section, we will staff several opportunities to do so during the week of March 23-27.
+For those faculty who might like assistance recording a mini-lecture for an upcoming remote class section.
 Depending on demand, we may schedule more times and dates.

 Faculty do not need to travel to campus to have help getting a mini-lecture recorded.
 The sessions do require that you have access to a stable Internet connection and a desktop or laptop computer with a webcam and microphone attached.
 In addition to getting the recording done, you will learn how to do it yourself whenever you wish.